carellen/Chat/README.md

-# Chat
-Client-server chat with chatbot
+# Client-server chat with chatbot
 All you need:
 1. Run Server.class
 2. Enter address and port of your server (for local server use "localhost" and "8080"